Skip to main content

 Will you sign our NDPA?

 Yes.
-ClassLens is built on the SDPC National Data Privacy Agreement framework and our vendor-side exhibits A through H are drafted and ready to execute.
+ClassLens is built on the SDPC National Data Privacy Agreement framework and our vendor-side exhibits are drafted and ready to execute, including the Exhibit E General Offer of Privacy Terms that lets any subsequent district adopt the agreement without renegotiating.
 Email Steven directly and we will move on it the same week.

 Contact.